Transportation in Parksville-Qualicum Beach

 - Seair Seaplanes offers flights from Nanaimo Harbour to downtown Vancouver and Richmond.

-Passenger and parcel bus service is available on a regularly scheduled basis throughout the Island with connections to Vancouver and the United States.
+Passenger bus service is available on a limited basis throughout the Island with connections to Vancouver and the United States.

 Freight and Courier Services